gideonibemerejr/SEI-CC-2/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 1. Add a `ManyToManyField` on one side of the relationship
 2. Create the migration and migrate it to update the database

+Django will ensure that a "hidden" join table is created that links the rows of the other two tables together.

 #### Add a `ManyToManyField` on One Side of the Relationship